ritikpillai/ritikpillai/README.md

 I'm a **Web Developer**, I specialize in Javascript and also have great experience working with C++.
 Always dedicated to learn new things as well as implement those.

 - 🔭 I’m currently working on Full Stack Development
-- 🌱 I’m currently learning Back-End technologies.
 - 📫 How to reach me: ritikpillai8@gmail.com
 - ⚡  Fun fact: Every cat is a programmer in itself :) !!!